vuejs/test-utils-docs/src/guide/vue-router.md

 ## With a Real Router

-Now we have seen how to use a mock router, let's take a look at what is involved when using the real Vue Router.
+Now we have seen how to use a mocked router, let's take a look at what is involved when using the real Vue Router.
 We will look at a test for a blogging application that uses Vue Router.
 The posts are listed on the `/posts` route.
 The components are as follows:

 ```js
 const App = {